Jason-Jones23/What-is-Breakeven-/README.md

 # Breakeven in Forex and Stock Trading

 For traders in the forex or stock markets, the breakeven point represents the price at which a trade generates neither a profit nor a loss.
 In trading, reaching breakeven is often the first milestone before moving towards profitability.
 Traders use the breakeven point to calculate how much a currency pair or stock must move in their favor to cover the spread (the difference between the buy and sell price) and any trading commissions.
-You can contact us at [4xpip](https://4xpip.com/) and at our [telegram](https://t.me/pip_4x) for more questions and inquiries.
+You can visit 4xpip for our products [MT4 Breakeven](https://4xpip.com/product/mt4-breakeven-ea/) and [MT5 Breakeven](https://4xpip.com/product/mt5-breakeven-ea/).
+Contact us at our [telegram](https://t.me/pip_4x) for more questions and inquiries.
 We also have other products related to trading.

 # The Role of Stop-Loss in Reaching Breakeven

-I In trading, a stop-loss order protects against big losses by closing a trade when it hits a set loss limit.
+In trading, a stop-loss order protects against big losses by closing a trade when it hits a set loss limit.
 When a trade starts making money, traders usually move the stop-loss order to the entry price.
 This way, if the market turns against them, they won’t lose any money.
 This approach, called "moving the stop-loss to breakeven," is an important part of managing risk.
 It helps traders lock in profits or limit losses while keeping the trade open for more potential gains.

 # Breakeven and Risk-Reward Ratio